7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 12/exercise 1.md

           end).
 ```

 With that code, if register() throws an exception then the spawned process will fail (also taking down the process that called start/2).
-The difference between my solution and the fix is that my start/2 function first checks if the name is registered, then spawns a fun, while the fix first spawns a fun and inside the spawned fun checks if the name is registered.
+The difference between my solution and the fix is that my start/2 function first checks if the name is registered, then spawns a fun, while the fix first spawns a fun and inside the spawned fun the fix tries to register the name.

 I found the fix here: